 Whom do you contact for tax assistance if you cannot afford a professional tax service?
-You can read through information on IRS website, which might not tell you exactly what to do.
+You can read through the information on the IRS website, which might not tell you exactly what to do.
 Or, you can call the IRS, which most likely doesn’t get you to talk to an agent.
 Essentially, you are on your own to figure out your tax problem.

-Recognising this problem, Nina Olson, the former National Taxpayer Advocate, who retired last week after 18 years of service, proposed before retiring that the IRS create an anxiety index tool to cultivate trust in the agency and improve compliance with the 2017 tax law.
+Recognizing this problem, Nina Olson, the former National Taxpayer Advocate, who retired last week after 18 years of service, proposed before retiring that the IRS create an anxiety index tool to cultivate trust in the agency and improve compliance with the 2017 tax law.

 In her 160-page report to Congress, she wrote that the more anxious a taxpayer scores on the anxiety index, the more he or she should receive help from an IRS employee.
 Olson has been vocal about the underfunding of the IRS and the unpleasant treatment many low-income taxpayers receive from the IRS.